madeleineforbes/gwenbell.com/writing.md

 ###Ditch Google for Good

-<mark>Nut graph: If you never hit delete, you never know what you have.
-To find out what you have, delete.</mark>
+If you never hit delete, you never know what you have.
+To find out what you have, delete.

 If you want to know how dependent you are on something, get locked out of it.
 It happened as I sipped on a coconut in Mexico.
 I got locked out of my Google account - [video about that here](http://www.youtube.com/watch?v=SlLIp-Pltiw&feature=youtu.be) - and realized my digital life was a wobbly, one-legged Google stool.